 Companies at the startup stage are likely to generate zero or very low revenue and experience negative cash flows and profits, due to the large amount of capital initially invested in technology, equipment, and other fixed costs.

 As the product slowly attracts attention from a bigger market segment, the industry moves on to the growth stage where profitability starts to rise.
-Improvement in product features leads to easiness to use, thus increasing value to customers.
+Improvement in product features increases the value to customers.

-At the growth stage, revenue continues to rise and companies start generating positive cash flows and profits as product revenue and costs break-even.
+At the growth stage, revenue continues to rise and companies start generating positive cash flows and profits as product revenue and costs surpass break-even.

-Decline stage is the last stage of an industry life cycle.
-The intensity of competition in a declining industry depends on several factors: sped of decline, height of exit barriers and level of fixed costs.
-To deal with decline, some companies might choose to focus on their most profitable product lines or services in order to maximize profits and stay in the industry.
+The decline stage is the last stage of an industry life cycle.
+The intensity of competition in a declining industry depends on several factors: speed of decline, the height of exit barriers, and the level of fixed costs.
+To deal with the decline, some companies might choose to focus on their most profitable product lines or services in order to maximize profits and stay in the industry.

-Thank you for visiting our resource on industry life cycle.
+Thank you for visiting our resource on the industry life cycle.
 To learn more about external analysis and how to perform strategic analysis, enroll in our Corporate & Business Strategy course today!